-Materials Added to Engine Oil
+Materials Added To Engine Oil

-The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to the engine oil.
+Do not add any supplemental additives, other than leak detection dyes, to your engine oil.
 Engine oil is an engineered product and its performance may be impaired by supplemental additives.

-Disposing of Used Engine Oil and Oil Filters
+Disposing Of Used Engine Oil And Oil Filters